joshbegley/nyt-latest/README.md

 `Starbucks and its union are on track to reach a contract.`\
 https://nytimes.com/2024/06/26/briefing/starbucks-union-labor-contract.html

-**Tension and Tear Gas Linger in Kenya After Tax Protests Turn Deadly**\
+**Death Toll in Kenya Tax Protests Rises to at Least 22, State Agency Says**\
-`Businesses were slowly reopening a day after the government deployed the military to quell the unrest, but the country remained on edge.`\
+`Over 300 people were injured in the violence, the state rights agency said.
+Although businesses were slowly reopening after the unrest, the country remained on edge.`\
 https://nytimes.com/2024/06/26/world/africa/kenya-protests-taxes.html

 **Gershkovich Trial Begins, and Kenya Rocked by Protests**\